 Smart City Technologies as Generators of New Kinds of Social Difference

 Dr Zanetti’s presentation focused on the town of Milton Keynes and how a smart cities platform aimed at community-based generation of renewable energy has been productive of new forms of social differentiation.
 Drawn from a project jointly executed by the Open University of Milton Keynes and the University of Oxford, the presentation elaborated on how planners in the private sector banked on conventional categories of social difference such as age, income, and property ownership to identify ‘good’ individuals for the smart city interventions.
 At the same time these interventions generated new forms of social inequality for instance through the construction of the exclusive category of ‘green citizenship’ that enabled certain residents to access the benefits of renewable energy while leaving others out.

 Reblogged from here.

-By Dr. Srilata Sircar, ‘Learning from Small Cities’ Project Postdoctoral Research Associate, Urban Futures research domain, Department of Geography, King’s College London
+By Dr. Srilata Sircar, Urban Futures research domain-based ‘Learning from Small Cities’ project Postdoctoral Research Associate, Urban Futures research domain, Department of Geography, King’s College London